webplatform/docs/Beginners/html/index.md

 == Structuring Essentials ==

 If you're running a software, there's plain code working behind the scenes.
-Similarly, with all its glitter and presentational charisma, a webpage also has lots of code running behind (or sitting idle) behind the screen.
+Similarly, with all its glitter and presentational charisma, a webpage also has lots of code running (or sitting idle) behind the screen.

 Each webpage out there on the Internet is a document.
 Most web documents are written using HTML, a basic markup language that we've talked about earlier.